Clients pressure Europe bourses on clearing choice

-LONDON Europe's largest exchanges, including the London Stock Exchange (LSE.L), NYSE Euronext NYX.N and Deutsche Boerse (DB1Gn.DE), face growing pressure from their main clients to copy rivals and offer brokers a wider choice of clearing providers.
+LONDON, Aug 24 Europe's largest exchanges, including the London Stock Exchange , NYSE Euronext and Deutsche Boerse (DB1Gn.DE), face growing pressure from their main clients to copy rivals and offer brokers a wider choice of clearing providers.

-Trading platforms Chi-X Europe and BATS Europe said last week they would offer clients a choice of four clearing houses from January 1 2012, while Nasdaq OMX (NDAQ.O) and the Swiss Exchange are in talks to offer more clearing choice.
+Trading platforms Chi-X Europe and BATS Europe said last week they would offer clients a choice of four clearing houses from Jan.
+1 2012, while Nasdaq OMX and the Swiss Exchange are in talks to offer more clearing choice.

-"We suddenly have a good critical mass of trading venues with the same interoperability which adds to the pressure on the LSE, Euronext and Deutsche Boerse to look at this more closely," said Andrew Bowley, managing director, head of electronic trading product management at Nomura (9716.T).
+"We suddenly have a good critical mass of trading venues with the same interoperability which adds to the pressure on the LSE, Euronext and Deutsche Boerse to look at this more closely," said Andrew Bowley, managing director , head of electronic trading product management at Nomura .

-Investment banks, such as Nomura, Citigroup (C.N) and Morgan Stanley (MS.N), want the exchanges to offer multiple clearing providers because they hope this will spur competition, but some exchanges are reluctant because they own their clearing houses, a valuable source of revenue.
+Investment banks, such as Nomura, Citigroup and Morgan Stanley , want the exchanges to offer multiple clearing providers because they hope this will spur competition, but some exchanges are reluctant because they own their clearing houses, a valuable source of revenue.

 Traders have said clearing fees now account for about a third of the total cost of trading in Europe and competition, via a model known as interoperability, could cut this in half, saving the banks tens of millions a year.